-Of 2,320 stocks and exchange-traded funds in this week's analytical universe, 91 that are traded on the major American stock exchanges broke beyond their 20-day price channels, seven to the upside and 84 to the downside.
+Of 299 stocks and exchange-traded funds in this week's analytical universe, three high-volume large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, all to the upside.